biscotti, a new crate for HTTP cookies

 Let's start with a quick refresher on how cookies work.

 Cookies are a way to attach state to an otherwise stateless protocol, HTTP.
-The state is stored on the client side, usually by a browser.

 The state is passed back and forth between the client and the server using the Cookie and Set-Cookie headers.